QuentinRa/blog.quentinra.dev/maths/numerical-analysis/iterative/jacobi.md

 <hr class="sr">

-## Code this in R
+## Jacobi in R

 Here how you could see this in R code.
-You should check the convergence instead of doing ``n=10`` iterations.
+We are checking the convergence with $\epsilon = 0.001$.

 ```r
 xnp1 <- function (x, y, z) { (12 - 2 * y - 2 * z) / 4  }